-At its peak the, fleet numbered 14, serving major destinations like San Francisco, Hong Kong, and Delhi.
-At the onset of the pandemic, like other A380 operators Lufthansa quickly stored their fleet.
-The first batch were stored at the end of April-beginning of May 2020 with half the fleet entering deep storage in Spain.
+At its peak the fleet numbered 14, serving major destinations like San Francisco, Hong Kong, and Delhi.
+The first batch of A380s were stored at the end of April-beginning of May 2020 with half the fleet entering deep storage in Spain.

 Where are the Lufthansa A380s now?

-Most of the A380 fleet has retired to the Tarmac Aerosave facility at Teruel, Spain.
-10 of Lufthansa’s 14 aircraft are there.
-Two aircraft in France at Tarbes and two remain in Frankfurt awaiting their last taxi to the runway.
+Most of the A380 fleet is at the Tarmac Aerosave facility at Teruel, Spain.
+12 of Lufthansa’s 14 aircraft are there.
+Two aircraft are stored in France at Tarbes.

 |D-AIMA||Teruel-TEV||07 May 2020|